intelkevinputnam/openvino_docs/languages/zh_CN/index.rst

    child2
    child3

-We've got some options about how things will display
+We've got some options about how things will display.